awsdocs/aws-storagegateway-user-guide/doc_source/backup-emc.md

 You can back up your data to virtual tapes, archive the tapes and manage your virtual tape library \(VTL\) devices by using Dell EMC NetWorker version 8\.x or 9\.x\.
 In this topic, you can find basic documentation on how to configure the Dell EMC NetWorker software to work with a tape gateway and perform a backup, including how to configure storage devices, write data to a tape, archive a tape and restore data from a tape\.
 This documentation uses the Dell NetWorker V9\.x as an example\.

-For detailed information about how to install and use the Dell EMC NetWorker software, see the *[EMC NetWorker Administration Guide](http://www.emc.com/collateral/TechnicalDocument/docu53903.pdf)*\.
+For detailed information about how to install and use the Dell EMC NetWorker software, see the *[Dell EMC NetWorker Administration Guide](https://www.dellemc.com/en-us/collaterals/unauth/technical-guides-support-information/products/data-protection/docu91933.pdf)*\.

 For more information about compatible backup applications, see [Supported Third\-Party Backup Applications for a Tape Gateway](Requirements.md#requirements-backup-sw-for-vtl)\.